clementgbcn/AdventOfCode2023/README.md

 Advent of Code 2023 solution in Python

-Run all the challenges with the command `python -m main -a"`
+Run all the challenges with the command `python -m main -a`

 Update the `README.md` `Results` section with `python -m main -r`